Environment variables#

 COGLET_WHEEL#

 Controls which coglet wheel is installed in the Docker image.
-Coglet is the experimental Rust-based prediction server that provides faster, more stable request handling.
+Coglet is the Rust-based prediction server.

 Examples: